 - 59. At least 40 working days prior to the commencement of vegetation clearance within the areas identified as: - a.
-Scrub Revision in Pine Slash V16 in Map 5 of "Omamari Wind Farm, Northland Ecological Impact Assessment" dated 12 November 2020; - Scrub and Rank Grass Margins of any pine plantation which extends into the Project Envelope; and - c.
-The road reserve / margin adjacent to Maitahi Wetland Scientific Reserve the consent holder shall submit a Lizard Management Plan to the Group Manager - Environmental Services, Kaipara District Council for certification that the plan meets the objective in Condition 59A(d).
-The Lizard Management Plan shall be prepared by an experienced and appropriately qualified person and shall provide for the following objective:
+Scrub Revision in Pine Slash V16 in Map 5 of "Omamari Wind Farm, Northland Ecological Impact Assessment" dated 12 November 2020; - b.
+Scrub and Rank Grass Margins of any pine plantation which extends into the Project Envelope; and - c.
+The road reserve / margin adjacent to Maitahi Wetland Scientific Reserve the consent holder shall submit a Lizard Management Plan to the Resource ConsentsGroup Manager - Environmental Services, Kaipara District Council for certification that the plan meets the objective in Condition 59A(d).
+The Lizard Management Plan shall be prepared by a suitably qualified and experienced person n experienced and appropriately qualified person and shall provide for the following objective:

 - d.
 The avoidance, remediation or mitigation of adverse effects of construction works on any lizard species in the areas identified in Condition 59(a) to (c); - 59B.
-In order to achieve the objective established in Condition 59 above, the Lizard Management Plan shall address the following matters: - The detailed methodology proposed to survey for any lizard species in the areas identified in Condition 59(a) to (c); - The method of recording the number and species of any lizards required to be captured under the Lizard Management Plan; and - The location where captured lizards will be relocated, including the suitability of habitat in this location.
+In order to achieve the objective established in Condition 59 above, the Lizard Management Plan shall address the following matters: - The detailed methodology proposed to survey for any lizard species in the areas identified in Condition 59(a) to (c); - The method of recording the number and species of any lizards required to be captured under the Lizard Management Plan; and - c.
+The location where captured lizards will be relocated, including the suitability of habitat in this location and any measures to support the ability of lizards to establish and survive in these locations.